* TDC board recommends that $6.7 bln takeover offer is accepted

 * Offer comes from Macquarie, three Danish pension funds

-COPENHAGEN/STOCKHOLM, Feb 12 (Reuters) - Danish telecoms company TDC urged investors on Monday to back a $6.7 billion cash offer from Australia's Macquarie and three Danish pension funds who promised to invest in the country's digital infrastructure.
+COPENHAGEN/STOCKHOLM, Feb 12 (Reuters) - Danish telecoms company TDC urged investors to back a $6.7 billion cash offer from Australia's Macquarie and three Danish pension funds on Monday.

 "After careful review of our options, the board of directors of TDC believes that the consortium's offer represents both the most compelling value and the highest transaction certainty benefiting the TDC shareholders," TDC Chairman Pierre Danon said in a statement.

-As a consequence, TDC intends to drop its own planned $2.5 billion takeover of Swedish MTG's broadcasting and entertainment business.
-That deal was announced less than two weeks ago but has to be abandoned as a condition of the Macquarie-led takeover offer.
+As a consequence, TDC will recommend that its own planned $2.5 billion takeover of Swedish MTG's broadcasting and entertainment business is abandoned.
+That deal was announced less than two weeks ago.

-The prospect of a bidding war for TDC receded when Telia said earlier on Monday it was not in talks with its Danish peer.
+However, the prospect of a bidding war for TDC appeared to recede when Sweden's Telia said earlier on Monday it was not presently in discussions with its Danish peer.